wamdam/backy2/docs/source/backup.rst

 is usually the best size, LVM volumes might profit from a smaller block size.

-If you want to base a new version on an old version (as it can be the case when doing a differential backup) the block sizes of the old and new version have to match.
+If you want to base a new version on an old version (as it can be the case when doing a differential backup) the block size of the old and new version have to match.
 Benji will terminate with an error if that is not the case.

 Tag Backups